Maharshibhatnagar/k8s-mario/README.md

-Mario Game deployment on to AWS EKS
+## Mario Game deployment on to AWS EKS
+--> Accessing it through ingress in the browser